 216. Mobile Friendly Update

-On 21st April, Google released a significant new mobile-friendly ranking algorithm that is developed to boost mobile friendly webpages in Google’s mobile search result.
-The desktop SERPs didn’t get affected by this update.
+On 21st April, Google released a significant new mobile-friendly ranking algorithm that was developed to boost mobile-friendly webpages in Google’s mobile search results.
+The desktop SERPs weren’t affected by this update.

 For further details:

 SEO Tips to Consider while Launching a New Website